 Important Estate Planning Documents

-You may have created estate planning documents a while ago, including your will, power of attorney, living will, living trust.
-Estate tax rules have changed significantly over the last 10 years so if you have not visited your documents since you set them up more than 10 years ago, it may be not only beneficial but necessary to review the documents and possibly make changes to take advantage of the new rules.
-It would also be important to review life insurance policies, designated beneficiaries on the retirement accounts, to make sure they are set up to go to the desired parties.
+In that case, it may be not only beneficial but necessary to review the documents and possibly make changes to take advantage of the new rules.
+It would also be important to review life insurance policies designated beneficiaries on the retirement accounts to ensure they are set up to go to the desired parties.

 Find What’s Right For You